 If you like adrenaline, spend a day at 100% Aventura Extreme taking on the longest zip lines in Central America, finishing with the Mega Tarzan Swing.
 The swing is one of the scariest things I’ve done to date as it involves a free fall of 35m, before you swing over 30m from side to side!

-The zip lines are a lot of fun, and make a change from the hiking and exploring that you’ll no doubt be doing during your two weeks in Costa Rica.
+The zip lines are a lot of fun, and make a change from the hiking and exploring that you’ll no doubt be including in your Costa Rica two week itinerary

 Naranjo / Zarcero: 1 Day